At long last—a comic book (dare we say, “graphic novel”?) for people of a certain age!

 “Think The Singing Detective, without the psoriasis.” – Ed “Geezer” Smith

 “I laughed, I cried—then I read this.” – Stewart Johns

 “Cuckoo’s Nest for an even more neglected area of medicine.” – Dr. I.M.
 Dunn

-[NOTE: Describing something as “the very cleft of the buttocks” struck the author as an appropriate disparagement of this de-humanized world.
+[NOTE: Describing something as “the very cleft of the buttocks” struck the author as an appropriate insult of this de-humanized world.
 He can’t remember where he heard the phrase, however—he’s old.]